 By law the following information may be considered directory information and thus able to be released without prior permission of students involved: student's name; address; telephone listing; date and place of birth; major field of study; participation in official recognized sports activities; weight and height of athletic team members; dates of attendance, degrees, and awards received; and the most recent previous educational institution attended by the student.
-The University does not release any grade information to any person other than the requesting student.
+The University does not release any grade information to any person other than the requesting student without the written permission of the student.
 Grades will not be given over the phone under any circumstances.